hashgraph/hedera-forking/CREATE_TOKEN.md

 The main goal of this document is to describe how to enable token creation and deletion on HTS emulation.

-## What about Forking (from a Remove Network)?
+## What about Forking from a Remote Network?

-The introducion of token creation unlocks a new capability.
+The introduction of token creation unlocks a new capability:
 _Using the HTS emulation **without** forking._
-In order to use HTS emulation, a token must be present in the Ethereum Development Environment network, _e.g._, Hardhat'EDR or Foundry's Anvil.
+In order to use HTS emulation, a token must be present in the Ethereum Development Environment network, _e.g._, Hardhat's EDR or Foundry's Anvil.
 This can be done in two ways.
 Fetching the token state from a remote network, or by creating a token locally altogether.